WEEE-Open/weee-label/README.md

 ### How to deploy

 1. Edit `schema.sql` so that the admin user has a different username than "replace_me_with_secret_admin_username"
+2. Edit the app's `SECRET_KEY` in the first lines of `app.py`
-2. `docker-compose up -d`
+3. `docker-compose up -d`
-3. Configure a reverse proxy to forward port 80 (or change the port in `docker-compose.yml`)
+4. Configure a reverse proxy to forward port 80 (or change the port in `docker-compose.yml`)
-4. Domain, DNS and TLS certificates are up to you 😏
+5. Domain, DNS and TLS certificates are up to you 😏